UNESCO World Water Assessment Programme: United Nations World Water Development Report (UN WWDR)

+The role of WWAP and WWDR has been analyzed in academic literature as part of broader global environmental governance systems.
+Studies emphasize its function in aggregating fragmented water data across countries and institutions.

+Research from water policy institutions such as the Stockholm International Water Institute (SIWI) notes that global water reports like the WWDR help shape international discourse on water security and sustainability.

 Water and Climate Change training program

 WWAP in collaboration with UNESCO Cairo Office conducted regional training on ‘Water and Climate Change'.
-The online training that took place on March 2021 was attended by the participants from 17 States from the Arab Region (Lebanon, Libya, Saudi Arabia, Jordan, Algeria, Morocco, Kuwait, Oman, UAE Yemen, Qatar, Palestine, Egypt, Tunisia, Sudan, Iraq, and Syria).
+The online training that took place in March 2021 was attended by the participants from 17 States from the Arab Region (Lebanon, Libya, Saudi Arabia, Jordan, Algeria, Morocco, Kuwait, Oman, UAE Yemen, Qatar, Palestine, Egypt, Tunisia, Sudan, Iraq, and Syria).

 Wastewater training program

 WWAP, in collaboration with UNESCO Cairo Office, organized in-person training in Cairo, Egypt to share innovative and successful approaches on improved wastewater management which generates social, environmental and economic benefits essential for sustainable development and to achieve the 2030 Agenda for Sustainable Development.

 A second training took place in Accra, Ghana that focused on Effective Management of Water Quality and Emerging Pollutants in Water and Wastewater in Sub-Saharan Africa, and was organized in collaboration with the International Initiative on Water Quality (IIWQ) and the Regional Centre for Integrated River basin Management (RC-IRBM).